-Legends: L - Lecture; T - Tutorial/Teacher Guided Student Activity; P - Practical; C - Credit; Teacher Assessment shall be based following components: Quiz/Assignment/ Project/Participation in Class, given that no component shall exceed more than 10 marks.
+Legends: L - Lecture; T - Tutorial/Teacher Guided Student Activity; P - Practical; C - Credit;

 The student will have ability:

 - 1. To gain a fundamental knowledge of Cyber crime and Network Security. - 2.
 To gain a fundamental understanding of a Cyber-attack and Challenges in identify and prevent them from occurring. - 3.
 To gain a fundamental knowledge of Tools and Methods used in Cyber crime for prevention. - 4.
 To understand the need of Cyber law and the fundamental concepts of Cyber Forensic. - 5.
 To provide the fundamental skills and understanding needed to identify Cyber Security threats.